kishalayb18/go-web-app/README.md

 192.168.59.101 go-web-portfolio-dev.com
 ```

-NOTE `192.168.59.101` should be replaced with your node ip
+NOTE: `192.168.59.101` should be replaced with your Node IP

-14. Fetch the ardocd secret and decode it with base64 --decode
+14. Fetch the argocd secret and decode it with base64 --decode

 ```yaml

 ```

 15. Open the argocd from browser

-> http://<node ip>:<argocd service nodeport>
+` http://<node ip>:<argocd service nodeport>`

 16. Configure the argocd setup